Camping Near Bishop, CA

-Open year round, 39 miles north of Bishop.
+Open year-round, 39 miles north of Bishop.
 The facility features 10 camping sites with hot tubs fed by natural hot springs.
-Each site features private hot tub, picnic table and fire pit.
+Each site features a private hot tub, picnic table and fire pit.
 Visitors can pitch a tent or park an RV (no hookups).
 Trees separate the bathing areas where clothing is optional and discretion is encouraged.

 Keough’s Hot Springs Resort (7 miles south of Bishop)